cyclaero/ipdb/README.md

                 that you inadvertently lock out yourself by the following commands.

        # echo 'ipdivert_load="YES"' >> /boot/loader.conf
-       # kldload ipdivert.ko
+       # kldload ipdivert

     8. Add the lines for starting the geo-blocking ipfw divert filter daemon to /etc/rc.conf

        # echo 'geod_load="YES"'

-       Configuration examples (use either the -a or the -d flag into one geod_flags line in /etc/rc.conf):
+       Configuration examples (use either the -a or the -d flag in one geod_flags line in /etc/rc.conf):

        - Allow all diverted packets from Germany, Brazil and the US, and deny everything else:
        # echo 'geod_flags="-a DE:BR:US"'